2 min read

 What’s a CLAUDE.md?

 When you run claude in a folder, it automatically reads any CLAUDE.md file in that folder.
-This gives Claude context about your project—what it is, how it’s built, and any conventions to follow.
+This gives Claude context about your project.
+What it is, how it’s built, and any conventions to follow.

 Think of it as a brief for Claude.
 The more context you provide, the better Claude’s suggestions will be.